sukeesh/Jarvis/README.md

 # Jarvis
-Personal Assistant for Linux
+A Personal Assistant for Linux

 ![Jarvis](http://i.imgur.com/xZ8x9ES.jpg)

-> **What is this?**

-- A simple personal assistant for Linux which works on terminal.
+Jarvis is a simple personal assistant for Linux which works on terminal.
+He can talk to you if you enable his voice.
+He can tell you the weather, he can find restaurants and and other places near you.
+He can do some great stuff for you.

-> **How to use?**
+## Getting Started

-- Just clone the repository and run `python Jarvis`
+In order to start Jarvis just clone the repository and run the command: `python Jarvis`.

-- Please check `requirements.txt` to install dependencies.
+### Prerequisites

-- Tip: use the command `pip install -r requirements.txt` to install the requirements
+Use the command `pip install -r requirements.txt` to install the requirements.

-> **Youtube Video**
+## Youtube Video

 [Click here](https://www.youtube.com/watch?v=PR-nxqmG3V8)

-> **Contributors**
+## Contributing

 - PR's are accepted!!

-- HOW TO EXTEND JARVIS:
+- If you have some ideas for new features and you don't have time to implement them please open an issue with the tag new_feature
- If you would like to add extra functionality to Jarvis (for example new actions like "record" etc.) you only need to add this action to the action dict (look on __init__(self) in Jarvis.py) along with a apropriate function name.
+- If you have time to add extra functionality to Jarvis (for example new actions like "record" etc.) you only need to add this action to the action dict (look on init(self) in Jarvis.py) along with a apropriate function name.
 Then you need to implement this function as a local function on reactions() method.
+- Please don't forget to comment (document) your code

  ### How to run tests:
  Change into the Jarvis/Jarvis directory